 BML Network Accounts

-A BML network account is a unique login ID that you will use to access shared network resources while at BML, including our network file server "Chinook".
+A BML network account is a unique login ID that you will use to access shared network resources while at BML, including our print server "Chinook".
 Note that this account is unique from the credentials that you use to access wireless service.
 Please review how to acquire a network account for use during the duration of your time at BML.
-You'll use this account to access file servers (mac and PCs) and print servers (PCs only).
+You'll use this account to access print servers (PCs only).
 Please use your own account from your personal computer.

 Box Cloud Storage